wazo-platform/wazo-doc/source/contact_center/supervision/supervision.rst

 Logged
    Shows the number of logged agents in the queue.
 This column is set to N/A when the queue has just been created and no members are already affected.

+Available
+   Shows the number of available agents ready to take a call in the queue.
+This column is set to N/A when the queue has just been created and no members are already affected.

 **Counter availability**